gerbera/gerbera/doc/install.rst

 We strongly advise using the packages provided by your distribution if available.
 Please see below for guides on how to install Gerbera on various distributions.

+Please try to follow the n-1 principle, i.e. do not install versions older that the previous release.
+Be aware that this page may not fully reflect latest changes in the respective distribution as well as Team Gerbera is not responsible for the way the packages are built by others.
+When installing older versions it is likely that options described in this documentation may not exist.

 Docker
 ~~~~~~~~~~~~~~~~~
 .. index:: Docker